 So be on the watch for this new breed.
 She just may have the answer to your burning homeschooling questions, or the exact right word of encouragement for today’s step in the journey.

 Traci Matt is an experienced journalist, editor, marketing copywriter, social media manager, and homeschool teacher.
-She is publishing a new book, “Prayers for the Mother of the Groom,” on Nov.
-18.

 Her first book, “Don’t Waste Your Time Homeschooling: 72 Things I Wish I’d Known,” features reflections on 20 years of homeschooling.

 Traci also blogs about other random topics such as colorblindness and social media at tracimatt.com.

 This guest post was originally published in September 2014.
 It has been updated for timeliness.